All posts

 Path to Extended events in SSMS GUI

-Don’t forget that Extended events sessions are instance-level objects - that means you are monitoring all Databases.
+Don't forget that Extended Events sessions are instance-level objects - that means you are monitoring all databases.
 If you only want to monitor a specific database, add it to the filters.
-In our local environment, we can right-click the session and select Watch Live data.
+In our local environment, we can right-click the session and select XE Watch Live Data .
 For production, you should analyse the saved file on disk.

 Extended events with errors reported